dlf57/dlf57.github.io/_pages/hireme.md

 I’m comfortable working in Python, R, and SQL, with experience in libraries like Scikit-learn, PyTorch, TensorFolw, Keras, Pandas, RDKit, and more.
 I’ve deployed tools in HPC and cloud-like environments and enjoy collaborating across interdisciplinary teams.

-### What I’m Looking For
+### What I Look For
-I'm open to full-time roles, collaborations, or freelance projects in the following areas:
+I'm open to open-source collaborations or freelance projects in the following areas:
 - Materials informatics and materials discovery
 - Cheminformatics and computational drug discovery
 - Scientific data science and machine learning engineering